KTSOEV/AdbRAT/README.md

 # AdbRAT

-This utility can launch a hidden ADB session by simply connecting to a PC!
+This utility can launch a hidden ADB session by simply connecting your device to your computer!

 > Tutorial